nmavromatis9/mountainGoats/WEEKLY_STATUS.md

 During the fourth week, we finalized the web page layout design.
 We also started thinking about the SQL design for milestone 5.
 We decided on what happens when a user logs in.
 After a successful login, it should return to the welcome page.

+During the fifth week, we started planning milestone 5 and how the SQL queries should function.
+Nick also started working on python scripts to run SQL in the main page search bar.

 <figure>
   <IMG SRC="TrelloSC.PNG">